Open-MSS/MSS/docs/installation.rst

  * `conda-forge <https://anaconda.org/conda-forge/mss>`_

 The atmo channel has builds for win-64 and linux-64 and is based on anacondas default packages.
 And conda-forge packages are based on defaults and other conda-forge packages.
-So conda-forge has builds for ios-64, linux-64, win-64, win-32.
+So conda-forge has builds for osx-64, linux-64, win-64, win-32.

-You can choose between both channels dependent on your operation system, IOS will need the build package from conda-forge.
+You can choose between both channels dependent on your operation system, OSX will need the build package from conda-forge.

 `conda-forge <https://conda-forge.github.io/>`_ uses various automated continuos integration build processes.